CHAPTER 79. COUNTY PROBATION AND PAROLE OFFICERS FIREARM EDUCATION AND TRAINING COMMISSION

 (2) Minimum qualifications for an MI.
 The applicant shall be a Commission CFI for 36 months following approval as a CFI by the Commission and submit an application for designation as an MI to the Executive Director.
 The applicant shall have been a lead instructor for the academic/classroom portion of a Commission Basic Training Program and a range master for the range portion of the training.

-(b) Certifications for both CFI and MI shall be for a period of 36 months following approval by the Commission unless sooner revoked by the Commission.
-When a CFI attains MI status, the 36-month period shall be calculated based upon the date that MI status is attained.
+(b) Certifications for both CFI and MI shall be for 36 months following approval by the Commission unless sooner revoked by the Commission.
+When a CFI attains MI status, the MI recertification date will default to the instructor’s CFI recertification date.

 (c) To renew certification an instructor shall be required to submit an application for renewal of certification.
 The application must at least include documentation demonstrating that the instructor has provided the following:

-(1) For CFI certification renewal, a minimum of 12 hours of relevant academic and range instruction to county probation personnel in the preceding 36 months, including at least one basic training.
+(1) For CFI certification renewal, a minimum of 12 hours of relevant firearms instruction to county probation personnel in the preceding 36 months, including at least one basic training.
 The requirement to conduct one basic training during the preceding 36-month period for CFI renewal may be waived by the Commission.

 (2) For MI certification renewal, a minimum of 12 hours of relevant academic instruction and a minimum of 12 hours of range firearms instruction to county probation personnel in the preceding 36 months.